BPO vs KPO: Which one is better for your business?

 Over decades, companies of all sizes have been sourcing out parts of their daily operations.

-Even before the outbreak of the COVID-19, both the Business Process Outsourcing (BPO) and Knowledge Process Outsourcing (KPO) sectors have been continuously thriving.
-As the world currently combats the effects of the pandemic, more and more entrepreneurs have turned to outsourcing for survival.
+Even before the outbreak of COVID-19, both the Business Process Outsourcing (BPO) and Knowledge Process Outsourcing (KPO) sectors have been continuously thriving.
+As the world currently combats the effects of the pandemic, more and more entrepreneurs have turned to outsource for survival.
 Thus, making the industry even more in demand than ever before.

 However, beyond the massive growth of the outsourcing market, not all are well aware of the difference between the BPO and KPO industries.